tekw24/evolveDB/README.md

-The development of EvolveDB were supported by [StudiumPlus](https://www.studiumplus.de/sp/).
+The development of EvolveDB was supported by [StudiumPlus](https://www.studiumplus.de/sp/).
 StudiumPlus is part of the Technische Hochschule Mittelhessen (THM) and offers dual study programs.